Ketock/gdsc-2025-recruitment/yozora-discord-bot/README.md

 Updated libraries used

-Implemented the reminder system with auto delete (have yet to add the modify method for it)
+Implemented the reminder system with auto delete